Corps de Ballet

 Opus 19/The Dreamer

-Cinderella (Stepmother Hortensia, Summer corps, and Tree Gnomes)
+Cinderella (Stepmother Hortensia, Summer corps, Bird Ladies, Tree Gnomes, Courtiers, and Russian Princess)

 WHAT BALLET OR ROLE WOULD YOU LIKE TO DANCE BUT HAVEN'T YET?